-Now, I’m not talking about the resolutions we all make, like eat more kale, run a marathon, stop binge-watching Netflix.
-Let’s face it, those resolutions barely make it past January.
+Now, I’m not talking about the resolutions we all make, like eat more kale, run a marathon, and stop binge-watching Netflix.
+Let’s be honest, those resolutions barely make it past January.

-I’m talking about goals that connect where you are today with where you want to be this time next year.
-I’m talking about the goals that fill some gap between what you’re doing today and what you know you ought to do.
+I’m talking about business goals that connect where you are today with where you want to be this time next year.
+I’m talking about the business goals that fill an important gap between what you’re doing today and what you know you ought to do.

 1. If You’re Still Using Word & Excel for Billing